toadlyBroodle/asst-file-renamer/README.md

 Currently, assistants support uploading at most 20 files at a time.
 If this limitation is not lifted soon, we will devise a workaround.
 [Assistants support](https://platform.openai.com/docs/assistants/tools/supported-files) retrieval of these [file types](supported-file-types.csv), hopefully all common types are added soon.

+Disclaimer: This assistant currently requires uploading files to OpenAI's servers, to analyze content.
+Use with discretion and at your own risk.

 ## Initial setup
 1. Save new `credentials.json` file to working directory, replacing with your API key, using format:
     ```